 To permanently delete all records at once, scroll down and tap Clear history.

-Your phone isn’t the only one collecting your location history.
+While your iPhone is tracking your location history everywhere you go, it’s not the only service interested in following you around.
 If you use Google Maps, you are probably giving out your whereabouts to Google, too – even if you deleted your 'Significant Locations'.
 Delete your location history on Google Maps or simply turn off the default settings by following the steps below.